zyy17/bytebase.com/content/blog/bytebase-vs-dbeaver.md

 ## What Bytebase and DBeaver have in common

-- Support database management through a GUI, featuring capabilities such as querying, exporting, data visualization, and more.
+- Support database management through a GUI, featuring capabilities such as querying, exporting, ER-diagram and more.
 - Tiered pricing, offering both free and paid plans.
 - Support for a wide range of databases, including SQL and NoSQL.
 - Open source, DBeaver has a long history, while Bytebase is growing faster.